tonytonyjan/jaro_winkler/README.md

 - Custom adjusting word table.
 - If the adjusting table is ASCII encoded, use dense matrix instread of sparse matrix to speed up.
+- Call by reference instead of call by value to enhance performance.